-Join George Maestri for an in-depth discussion in this video Controlling eyelids with expressions, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Controlling eyelids with expressions, part of Maya: Character Rigging.

 Now let's take a look at a different way to connect attributes to a control panel.…We are going to be working with the character's eyelids and we are going to be…doing Blink controls.…We could very easily just use set-driven keys like we've done before, and that…may be the best way to do this, but we're going to do this using a technique…called expressions, so that way we can get our feet wet with expressions and then…use expressions in a more complex manner for some of the other controls.…So I am just trying to get our feet wet here so we can understand…how expressions work.…